 In Gondal there are three impressive palaces Riverside Palace, Orchard Palace and Naulakha Palace, all now transformed to heritage hotels.
 After lunch we move on to Naulakha Palace which dates way back to the 17th century and is the oldest existing palace in Gondal.
 A classic & vintage car collection belonging to the owner is displayed.
 We will then go to the Huzoor Palace the present home of the royal family.

 Overnight we will stay at the Orchard Palace or Riverside Palace and will travel there for an evening of relaxation and a fill of Gujurati’s delicious food.

 The 19th century Orchard Palace is fittingly named from the mango, lime and chikoo groves in its back.
-It is a wonderful place to stay at in India with a serene and peaceful retreat and an enduring Chekhovian atmosphere.
+It is a wonderful place to stay with a serene and peaceful retreat and an enduring Chekhovian atmosphere.
 “A pair of owlets are nesting in a tamarind tree near your room.”
 There are peacocks parading on the lawns and delicious servings of food on lengthy dining tables.
-This seven room heritage hotel, is fitted with art deco furniture of the 1930s and ‘40s, handicrafts and antiques.
-Riverside Palace is a grandeur structure built in 1875 by Bhojrasingh ji.
+This seven-room heritage hotel, is fitted with art deco furniture of the 1930s and ‘40s, handicrafts and antiques.
+Riverside Palace is a structure of grandeur built-in 1875 by Bhojrasingh ji.
 The descendants of the Jadeja Family, the present ruling family of Gondal preserve the palace.

 After a morning here, we will travel to the well-known Gir Lion Sanctuary and National Park, the lone residence of the Asiatic Lions in the world.
 A visit to the beautiful Gir Forest provides you with an opportunity of a lifetime to experience a face to face encounter with this huge beast, as it lives like a king in in its natural environment.